reisenberger/architecture-center/docs/guide/architecture-styles/event-driven.md

 - **Simple event processing**.
 An event immediately triggers an action in the consumer.
 For example, you could use Azure Functions with a Service Bus trigger, so that a function executes whenever a message is published to a Service Bus topic.

 - **Complex event processing**.
 A consumer processes a series of events, looking for patterns in the event data, using a technology such as Azure Stream Analytics or Apache Storm.
 For example, you could aggregrate readings from an embedded device over a time window, and generate a notification if the moving average crosses a certain threshold.

 - **Event stream processing**.
 Use a streaming service to ingest events, with multiple consumers for different subsystems of the application.
 IoT workloads fall into this category.

 The source of the events may be external to the system, such as physical devices in an IoT solution.
 In that case, the system must be able to ingest the data at the volume and throughput that is required by the data source.

 In the logical diagram above, each type of consumer is shown as a single box.
-In practice, there will often be multiple instances of a consumer, for reliability, and in order to handle the volume and frequency of events.
-A single consumers might also process events on multiple threads.
+In practice, it's common to have multiple instances of a consumer, to avoid having the consumer become a single point of failure in system.
+Multiple instances might also be necessary  to handle the volume and frequency of events.
+Also, a single consumer might process events on multiple threads.
 This can create challenges if events must be processed in order, or require exactly-once semantics.
 See [Minimize Coordination][minimize-coordination].

 ## When to use this architecture